Can You Make Concrete Without Gravel?

 mortar concrete type

-One of the terminologies that explain concrete, which does not contain any gravel or rocks, is called “mortar concrete.”
-Several ingredients make it look smoother and plain when applied.
-There is portland cement present in it, plus fine aggregate and sand.
-It provides a completely smooth look.
+One of the terms used to explain concrete, which does not contain gravel or rocks, is “mortar concrete.”
+Several ingredients make it look smoother and plainer when applied.
+Portland cement, plus fine aggregate and sand, provide a completely smooth look.
 Once used and let stay set, it will appear as a smooth surface for your sidewalk or any surface you want to work on.

 See on the image left, “mortar concrete.”

-Mortar concrete can be used instead of regular concrete in certain situations where greater strength or improved aesthetics are needed.
-It can be used for masonry projects such as stucco walls or tuckpointing bricks.
+Mortar concrete can be used instead of regular concrete when greater strength or improved aesthetics are needed.
+It can be used for masonry projects like stucco walls or tuckpointing bricks.
 Additionally, mortar concrete can be an adhesive between two surfaces, such as laying bricks or tiles onto a foundation wall without using traditional grout materials.
-For outdoor applications like walkways and patios, mortar concrete may also provide more excellent durability due to its increased strength compared to regular mixes containing gravel particles which may eventually break down over time due to weathering effects from rainwater runoff or frost action in colder climates.
+For outdoor applications like walkways and patios, mortar concrete may also provide more excellent durability due to its increased strength compared to regular mixes containing gravel particles, which may eventually break down due to weathering effects from rainwater runoff or frost action in colder climates.

 Famous brands in the US that sell mortar concrete mixes are: